• Skip to primary navigation

 • Dry ingredients: If your baking powder is very clumpy, I recommend sifting the dry ingredients before adding them to the cake batter.
 Otherwise, you will not achieve an even rise.

-• Syrup: Wait a few seconds in between brushing on the syrup, it takes a little longer vs just pouring it on top, but it helps the syrup to really soak into the cake instead of just running down the sides.
-The syrup adds a lot of lemon flavor, tanginess and mositure, so it’s important to take your time here.
+• Syrup: Wait a few seconds in between brushing on the syrup, it helps the syrup to really soak into the cake instead of just running down the sides.

 • Careful when moving the cake: The cake is quite springy and fragile, especially once it has been soaked with sryup.
-Be careful when transferring it to the cooling rack, and also to the cake platter.
-I also recommend going for thick slices over very skimpy ones.
+Be careful when transferring it to the cooling rack.
+I also recommend going for thicker slices over very skimpy ones.

 How to make a thick lemon glaze for pound cake?